AlbertSuarez/hackathons/README.md

 ![Hackathons map](img/hackathons.png)

-I have attended 18 hackathons.
-14 as a participant and 4 as an organizer.
-Here is a list of of them:
+I have attended 19 hackathons.
+14 as a participant, 4 as an organizer and 1 as a sponsor.
+Here is a list of them:

 | #    | Name                | Role      | Location                         | Date       | Info                                                         |
 | :--- | :------------------ | :-------- | :------------------------------- | :--------- | :----------------------------------------------------------- |